-Minnesota Serious Injury And Wrongful Death Attorneys
+Minnesota Serious Injury And Wrongful Death Lawyers

 If a person dies, or has been killed, because of another person’s negligence or overall misconduct, which includes murder, then the surviving members of the victim’s family have the right to sue for wrongful death.
 A lot of wrongful death lawsuits are follow-ups to criminal trials, but they utilize a much lower standard of proof.